infusionsoft/mickael-test-2024.11/sdks/core/php/docs/Api/SettingsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$fields = array('fields_example'); // string[] | By default only application data is returned.
+$fields = array('fields_example'); // string[] | By default, only application data is returned.
 In addition to that, data is returned for the fields that are mentioned in the query.

 try {
     $result = $apiInstance->getApplicationConfigurationsUsingGET($fields);